Mangroves in the Aquarium: A "How To" Care Guide

 In the Wild

-There are approximately 80 species of mangroves which inhabit tropical waters around the world, bridging the gap where rivers meet the ocean.
+There are approximately 80 species of mangroves that inhabit tropical waters around the world, bridging the gap where rivers meet the ocean.
 They have adapted to waters that range in salinity throughout the day as the tides go in and out.
 From freshwater to brackish, to marine, mangroves are found thriving in practically all conditions.

-Mangroves shelter coasts from floods and winds, rid the air of carbon dioxide and greenhouse gases, hold sediment in place, provide nesting grounds for birds, while sheltering young fish within their entangled root system.
-It is these root systems that clean the waters of nitrates, phosphates and dissolved organics – sound familiar?
+Mangroves shelter coasts from floods and winds, rid the air of carbon dioxide and greenhouse gases, hold sediment in place, provide nesting grounds for birds while sheltering young fish within their entangled root system.
+It is these root systems that clean the waters of nitrates, phosphates, and dissolved organics – sound familiar?
 The fact that these plants provide filtration is reason enough many hobbyists have added them to their systems.

 In the Aquarium

-The propagule's long form will add aesthetics to any aquarium.
-They look great in open-top, shallow reef tanks or separate refugiums with macroalgae.
+The propagule's long-form will add aesthetics to any aquarium.
+They look great in open-top, shallow reef tanks, or separate refugiums with macroalgae.
 So if you plan on keeping one or two, plan ahead and make room: for the roots to grow and branches to extend.

 Tips and Care Guide: